theNewDynamic/oregonsadventurecoast.com/content/event/annual-holiday-lights-at-shore-acres.md

 **Animals** - Dogs and other animals are not allowed outside vehicles at Shore Acres. _Exception: Service Animals_

 **Wheelchairs** - the park has a few wheelchairs available to those who may need them.
-These are available on a first come basis.
+These are available on a first-come basis.

-**Arrive Early -**  See the ocean waves, the park, and the lights' sparkling transition from daylight to dark!
+**Arrive Early -**  Book an early time slot for the lights and see the ocean waves, the park, and the lights' sparkling transition from daylight to dark!

 {{< /columns >}}

-{{< spacer 25 >}}

-_Note: this event may get cancelled due to COVID-19.
-Please check with us prior to booking your travel._

 {{< spacer 50 >}}

-### Win a Chance to Stay in the Park's Garden House on New Year's Eve!

-Stop in the Shore Acres Gift Shop during your visit and find exciting holiday gifts for that special someone in your life.
-And take a chance to win a stay in the Garden House!
-Purchase raffle tickets for the Ultimate Bed and Breakfast, available in the Shore Acres Gift Shop.
-The Prize is an overnight stay for two adults in the Garden House on New Year's Eve with a special catered breakfast, provided by The Pancake Mill, the next morning.
-Tickets are $10 each _(only 300 will be sold)_ with the drawing to be held at 4:00 PM on Christmas Day.  _Ticket holder does not need to be present to win._

-{{< spacer 25 >}}

 ![](/img/11-20-17-coosbayholiday-contest-rules.jpg)

 {{< spacer 25 >}}

-## **Here are some other things to see and do while in Charleston, Coos Bay & North Bend!**
+### **Here are some other things to see and do while in Charleston, Coos Bay & North Bend!**

 In **Charleston**, stop in at the [Charleston Marine Life Center](http://www.charlestonmarinelifecenter.com/) and discover the marine life and coastal ecosystem just off Oregon's coast _(subject to COVID opening)_.
 Take a stroll along [Bastendorff Beach](https://oregonsadventurecoast.com/blog/2017-08-29-spotlight-on-bastendorff-beach/).
 You might even see a surfer taking on the waves.
 And if you have more time this visit, take a [fishing charter](https://oregonsadventurecoast.com/tour-guides-and-charters/) out of the Charleston Marina.